Rik Fox: Back to music and the Winged Hussars

 Fox is also involved in co-promotion of the European and Japanese market release of The Steeler Anthology with former bandmate Ron Keel.
 A discussion of a possible Steeler reunion performance has been left open-ended so far.

 Although he has not left the music field entirely, broadening his horizons, in recent years, Fox has taken a new interest in learning the field of natural horsemanship through his wife Tamara, (married on October 1, 2009, in a small private ceremony), and they train their (rescued) horses, while he continues to work on his pursuit of raising Polish historical awareness and culture and military history with their winged hussar group.
 Fox, today, is also making a comeback in music.
 Through Shrapnel Records producer Mike Varney, Fox has recently re-connected with fellow Steeler bandmate and drummer Mark Edwards.

-Renewed interest is being shown to Steeler, by DJ Shadow, who expressed interest in using some of Steeler's music for a new project, which will possibly revive an interest in Steeler once again for the next 'Metal Generation' to come as well as previous fans who still listen to their classic album.
-Rik Fox was interviewed in the 2011 book release W.A.S.P.; A Sting in the Tale by author Darren P. Upton, and asked to share his input on the early days of the band's creation of which he is now known to have been an original founding member of.
+Renewed interest is being shown to Steeler, by DJ Shadow, who expressed interest in using some of Steeler's music for a new project, which will possibly revive an interest in Steeler once again for the next "Metal Generation" to come as well as previous fans who still listen to their classic album.
+Fox was interviewed in the 2011 book release W.A.S.P.; A Sting in the Tale by author Darren P. Upton, and asked to share his input on the early days of the band's creation of which he is now known to have been an original founding member of.

 Fox was also featured in three more book releases.
-The first book which will feature Fox, is by NPR personality Charlie Schroeder, titled Man of War, regarding Schroeder's Walter Mitty-like embedded experiences of participating with various re-enactments of warriors of military history to see and experience what it was like to be those historical warriors.
-Among the many historical impressions in the book, Schroeder spent a day with Fox's Polish Winged Hussar living history group fully suited up in the famous winged armor.
-In the meantime, The second book, by KISS author Ken Sharp for the New York Times bestseller Nothing to Lose regarding the band KISS in their formative years, of which Fox was an active part.
+The first book is by NPR personality Charlie Schroeder, titled Man of War, regarding Schroeder's experiences of participating with various re-enactments of warriors of military history to see and experience what it was like to be those historical warriors.
+Among the many historical impressions in the book, Schroeder spent a day with Fox's Polish Winged Hussar living history group.
+The second book, by Kiss author Ken Sharp for the New York Times bestseller Nothing to Lose regarding the band Kiss in their formative years, of which Fox was an active part.
 The book features various first-hand historical anecdotes and exclusive early live photos contributed by Fox.

-Rik Fox is also slated to be among the featured popular performers in the upcoming coffee table book 'Lost Rockers' scheduled for a 2015 publication release.
-The third book, by historian Miltiades Varvounis, titled Made in Poland: The Women and Men Who Changed the World, in which Rik Fox was included among author's list of the 100 most influential Polish people that changed the world.
+Fox was also slated to be among the featured performers in the upcoming coffee table book Lost Rockers published in 2015.
+The third book, by historian Miltiades Varvounis, titled Made in Poland: The Women and Men Who Changed the World, in which Fox was included among author's list of the 100 most influential Polish people that changed the world.